2026 Definition

 Nearshore outsourcing is not without risks.
 Being aware of potential challenges upfront helps you plan around them and choose the right provider.

-• Data security and compliance.
+- Data security and compliance.
 As with any outsourcing model, you need to verify that your provider meets your data security and compliance standards.
 Look for providers with SOC 2 compliance, clear data handling policies, and experience in your regulatory environment.
+Our call center compliance checklist covers what to verify.
 Healthcare and insurance operations require extra scrutiny here.

-• Vendor dependency.
+- Vendor dependency.
 Over-reliance on a single provider creates business continuity risk.
-Consider splitting volume across two nearshore providers or maintaining a small onshore team as a backup, especially for critical customer-facing programs.
+Consider splitting volume across two nearshore providers, exploring a hybrid outsourcing model, or maintaining a small onshore team as a backup, especially for critical customer-facing programs.

 Is Nearshore Right for Your Business?